E. WRAGG AND SON OF NOTTINGHAM

 from the remarks in .

 Fenton Wragg also tended the four manual Nottingham Behemoths at St Mary’s church and the Albert Hall, both of which were important in the musical life of the city then as now.
 The former was a Romantic Walker, tonally glorious but in terminal mechanical decline and it was removed in the late 1960s .
-However some idea of its magnificence can still be obtained from its smaller relative at another St Mary’s, at Portsea in Hampshire, which hopefully will be restored in due course.
-The organ at the Albert Hall was the recently resurrected Binns .
+However some idea of its magnificence can still be obtained from its smaller relative at another St Mary’s, at Portsea in Hampshire, which currently (2021) is the subject of a vigorous restoration campaign.
+The organ at the Albert Hall was the now thoroughly restored Binns .
 The then titulaires at these consoles, respectively Russell Missin and Fred Garnett, were scarcely likely to have welcomed an organ builder with the reputation implied by because both organs had pneumatic actions.
 From them I learned at first hand the value of the work that Wragg actually did to keep these ailing instruments in speaking condition.
 At St Mary’s he had also re-modelled the choir organ , and his work at the Albert Hall has been acknowledged independently .
 He was also retained by the important city centre church of St Peter, where he had done major work in the 1950s.